NBISweden/workshop-reproducible-research/docs/snakemake.md

 Now use `expand()` in `multiqc` and `generate_count_table` to use `SAMPLES` for the sample ids.
 Much better!

 ### Parameters
 In a typical bioinformatics project considerable efforts are spent on tweaking parameters for the various programs involved.
 It would be inconvenient if you had to change in the shell scripts themselves everytime you wanted to run with a new setting.
-Luckily, there is a better option for this; the `params` keyword.
+Luckily, there is a better option for this: the `params` keyword.

 ```python
 rule some_rule: